cirruslabs/tart/docs/quick-start.md

 Similarly to macOS, there's also a [full list of images](https://github.com/orgs/cirruslabs/packages?repo_name=linux-image-templates) in which you can discovery specific tags (e.g. `ghcr.io/cirruslabs/ubuntu:22.04`) and [Linux-specific Packer templates](https://github.com/cirruslabs/linux-image-templates) that were used to generate these images.

+All images above use the following credentials:

+* Username: `admin`
+* Password: `admin`

+These credentials work both for logging in via GUI, console (Linux) and SSH.

 ## SSH access

 If the guest VM is running and configured to accept incoming SSH connections you can conveniently connect to it like so: